The maximum number of systoles for genus two Riemann surfaces with abelian differentials: Systoles of 1-forms in

-The bound in Proposition \ref{thm:2g-2} is sharp if the genus $g$ of $X$ is at least 3.
-For example, if $g=3,4,5$, then consider the surfaces described in Figures \ref{fig:Marston-example}, \ref{fig:Marston-example2}, and \ref{fig:Marston-example3}.
 More generally, given a holomorphic 1-form $\omega_g$ on a surface $X_g$ of genus $g$ with one zero that achieves the bound $6g-3$, one can construct a holomorphic 1-form $\omega_{g+3}$ with one zero on a surface $X_{g+3}$ of genus $g+3$ that achieves the bound $6(g+3)-3$.
 Indeed, remove the interior of a Delaunay edge from $(X_g, d_{\omega_g})$ to obtain a surface $X'_g$ with `figure eight' boundary consisting of two segments $F_-$, $F_+$ each corresponding to the Delaunay edge.
-Let $(Y_2,dz)$ be the genus two surface with two boundary components $G_-$, $G_+$ that is constructed in Figure \ref{fig:Marston-inductive}.
+Let $(Y_2,dz)$ be the genus two surface with two boundary components $G_-$, $G_+$ that is described in Figure \ref{fig:Marston-inductive}.
 By gluing $F_{\pm}$ to $G_{\pm}$, we obtain the desired $(X_{g+3},\omega_{g+3})$.

 \begin{remk} The problem of constructing surfaces that saturate the bound in Proposition \ref{thm:2g-2} is equivalent to the problem of constructing two fixed-point free elements $\sigma$, $\tau$ in the symmetric group $S_{g-1}= {\rm Sym}(\{1, \ldots, 2g-1\})$ such that $\sigma \cdot \tau$ has no fixed points and the commutator $[\sigma, \tau]$ is a $(2g-1)$-cycle.
 Indeed, let $P_1, \ldots P_g$ be $2g-1$ disjoint copies of the convex hull of $\{0,1, e^{\pi i/3}, 1+ e^{\pi i/3}\}$.
 Given $\sigma, \tau \in S_{2g-1}$, glue the left side of $P_i$ to the right side of $P_{\sigma(i)}$ and the top side of $P_i$ to the bottom side of $P_{\tau(i)}$ to obtain a surface with a holomorphic 1-form $\omega$.
 If $[\sigma, \tau]$ is an $n$-cycle, then it follows that $\omega$ has one zero, and if $\sigma$, $\tau$, and $\sigma \cdot \tau$ have no fixed points, then it follows that $(X, d_{\omega})$ has no cylinder with girth equal to the systole.
 Thus, by Proposition \ref{prop:maxcyl}, no two systolic edges are homotopic.